So you are planning a trip to Scotland? Hooray! How exciting! Don’t know where to start with the rest of the planning?

-You’ve probably got a few things to do in Scotland on your list already.
+You’ve probably got a few things to do in Scotland on your to-do list already.
 Want to visit the Isle of Skye?
 Go to the Edinburgh festival?
 Drive through Glencoe?
 See that castle with the wee bridge?
-Maybe climb Ben Nevis.

 I’m not saying don’t visit the popular spots, but don’t make them the focus of your trip or you are truly missing out on the real Scotland – not the one you’ve seen on Instagram.

 Planning a road trip around Scotland

-- Drive the iconic North Coast 500 – Scotland’s most famous road trip takes in 500 miles around the north coast of Scotland taking in some of the most spectacular scenery in the world.
+- Do you want to drive the North Coast 500?
+Scotland’s most famous road trip takes in 500 miles around the north coast of Scotland taking in some of the most spectacular scenery in the world.
 Here is a perfect 7 day north coast 500 itinerary.

 - Want to visit the Highlands of Scotland?
 Explore the best bits of central Scotland and the highlands road trip – starting in Edinburgh, road trip to Loch Lomond, then head north to explore Scotland’s most famous glen, Glencoe and on to Loch Ness before returning via beautiful Perthshire.